[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 however, if nothing works, try another vJoy version (it uninstalls itself, but you can do it manually) AND / OR try another feeder. trust me, it took me as much time and pain to make this work.

-lastly, as mentioned earlier, it is possible to enable another vJoy device (in vJoyConf), if your goal is to control double or more the amount of the same axis.
+lastly, as mentioned earlier, it IS possible to enable another joystick device, if your goal is to control double or more the amount of the same axis.

 12. IF axis is not fully 0%-100%, you will have to CALIBRATE your virtual joystick device - Win+R > run > joy.cpl > Calibrate > move your mouse all the way to the corners / edges of the SCREEN, not just X/Y/Z > Apply > OK !!!